corpbob/OpenShiftHowToGuides/exercises/05_using_jenkins_pipeline.md

 ![Todo Deployment](images/todo_deployment_4.2.png)

-- Click on the todo url and you should be able to see something like this
+- Go to Search->Route.
+Click on the todo url and you should be able to see something like this

 ![Todo Page](images/todo_web_page.png)

+## Install Jenkins

+- By now, you should already know how to provision a Jenkins application using the Application Catalog.
+Go ahead and provision a Jenkins Ephemeral application.

 ## Create the Build Pipeline